waymondo/turboboost/README.md

 ### Ajax flash message handling

-There is also a `turboboost:success` event that is triggered and passed a hash of all current flash messages if they are present:
+There is also a `turboboost:success` event that is triggered and passed all current flash messages if they are present:

 ``` coffeescript
 $(document).on "turboboost:success", (e, flash) ->